bearded-giant/catppuccin-tmux/README.md

 Look into custom/README.md for more details.

-Any file added to the custom folder will be preserved when updating catppuccin.
+Any file added to the custom folder will be preserved when updating the theme.

 ## Configuration Examples
 Below are provided a few configurations as examples or starting points.